mattrcoffey/obxt-maps/README.md

 V5-old - old v5, not tested yet.
 Replaced with new v5 for testing. removed some timing from 2000 and 2400 rpm range .42 - 1.10 loads.
 May just need to add fuel instead as I might be spooling faster than the base stage 2 rom from headers and uppipe.
 Need to log to confirm.

 V6 - changed rough correction range (load) for knock control to not effect IAM on loads below 1.8/1.75

+V7 - still getting low rpm/load knock.
+Not sure if false or not.
+Still need to get new endlinks.
+Experiencing lurching at 2000-2400 rpms in really low loads and only at slight throttle openings.
+After some research going to try adding 10% to throttle tip in enrichment table.